sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_8.rst

 The key ideas discussed in this chapter are:

--  :doc:`The χ² (chi-square) goodness-of-fit test <Ch10_ChiSquare_1>` is used
-   when you have a table of observed frequencies of different categories, and the null hypothesis gives you a set of “known” probabilities to compare them to.
+-  :doc:`Ch10_ChiSquare_1` is used when you have a table of observed frequencies of different categories, and the null hypothesis gives you a set of “known” probabilities to compare them to.

 -  :doc:`The χ² (chi-square) test of independence <Ch10_ChiSquare_2>` is used when you have a contingency table (cross-tabulation) of two categorical variables.
 The null hypothesis is that there is no relationship or association between the variables.

--  :doc:`Effect size <Ch10_ChiSquare_4>` for a contingency table can be measured in several ways.
+-  :doc:`Ch10_ChiSquare_4` for a contingency table can be measured in several ways.
 In particular we noted the Cramér’s *V* statistic.

 -  Both versions of the Pearson test rely on two :doc:`assumptions
    <Ch10_ChiSquare_5>`: that the expected frequencies are sufficiently large,